Jaimeman84/instagram-scraper/README.md

 2. Open your browser and navigate to `http://localhost:8501`

-3. Log in with your Instagram credentials

-4. Enter one or more Instagram URLs to scrape
+3. Enter one or more Instagram URLs to scrape

-5. Configure scraping options:
+4. Configure scraping options:
-   - Results Limit: Maximum number of results to fetch
+   - Results Limit: Maximum number of results to fetch (1-1000)
-   - Search Type: Choose between hashtag, profile, or location
+   - Search Type: Choose between user, hashtag, or place
-   - Results Type: Choose between posts, comments, or profile
+   - Results Type: Choose between posts, comments, details, mentions, or stories
+   - Search Limit: Number of search results to process (1-100)
    - Advanced Options: Additional configuration options

-6. Click "Start Scraping" to begin
+5. Click "Start Scraping" to begin

+6. View the results:
+   - Analytics Overview with engagement metrics
+   - Interactive data tables for post engagement and hashtag analysis
+   - Visual post cards with images, captions, and comments
+   - Expandable sections for additional content

-7. Download the results as JSON
+7. Download the results as JSON from the sidebar

 ## Project Structure